MahinourAbdelgawad/MahinourAbdelgawad/README.md

 # 💫 About Me:
 Hi!
-I'm Mahinour, a Computer Engineering student at The American University in Cairo who got way too interested in robotics and embedded systems.
+I'm Mahinour, a Computer Engineering student at The American University in Cairo who got way too interested in automation and robotics.

 ## 🌐 Socials: